He ruruku kia whakamahiri i a tātou, tamariki mai, pakeke mai, e tū pakari ai hei hunga whai whakaaro i ngā hapori manaaki.

 We meet every Tuesday during school terms at 10am for a 40 minute interactive music session, followed by morning tea (and playtime for children).
 We cater for all ages up until a child starts school, and beyond this time for parents who wish to return for social occasions.

 Currently visitors are encouraged to come along 3 times before making a commitment of going on our roll.
-We try and limit the numbers on our roll, so from time to time operate a waiting list.

 - Sewing & Patchwork Quilting.